Angelina Jolie Split Reportedly Makes Brad Pitt Drastically Change Movie Plans For Shiloh Jolie-Pitt And Kids

 Angelina Jolie Split Reportedly Keeps Brad Pitt Anchored In California Near Shiloh Jolie-Pitt And Other Kids

 Angelina Jolie lives in California with Maddox, Pax, Zahara, Knox, Vivienne, and Shiloh Jolie-Pitt.
-As a result, the insider revealed that Pitt is looking for movie roles that he can film in California.
+As a result, the insider revealed that Pitt is looking for movie roles he can film in California.

 “He’s specifically working on movie projects based in California so he can be near [the kids].”